cproctor/qualitative-coding/docs/documentation.rst

 corpus update
 ~~~~~~~~~~~~~

 Update a document in the corpus.
 When a document changes, ``qc``
-needs to update the positions of all existing coded lines, which requires
+needs to update the positions of all existing coded lines and
-access to the old version and the updated version.
-Documents
+paragraph boundaries, which requires access to the old version and
-can be updated using two strategies.
-First, provide a new version
+the updated version.
+Documents can be updated using two strategies.
-of the document, stored outside of the corpus:
+First, provide a new version of the document, stored outside of the
+corpus:

 .. code-block:: console